Rhapsodio Zombie MK8 Review: Hybrid Revolution

 Sound impressions – Ultra / Sub bass

-So yeah, this is one of the best bass I’ve heard so far.
+So yeah, this is one of the best basses I’ve heard so far.
 Campfire Audio Vega has a rock solid bass while Zombie keeps the bass more gentle with a fiber-like texture, or texture from a speaker, really.
-I’d rate the bass over Vega’s as Zombie has a more natural reverb with wider presentation, especially from top to bottom.
+I’d rate the bass over Vega’s as Zombie has a more natural reverb with a wider presentation, especially from top to bottom.
 Zombie is definitely the #1 among any IEMs I’ve owned (or tried) when it comes to bass.
 Its huge, thundering bass actually rings the chest.
 I’d say the bass quantity is similar or a little higher than Campfire Audio Atlas.
 Both Vega and Atlas are well known for their strong, accurate bass but comes a bit short when compared with Zombie – mainly on the wideness.

 Sound Impression – Mid / Treble, etc.

 While the lows are presented very vibrantly, Zombie doesn’t let the mids/highs to be dropped dead at the bottom – it still achieves all the micro details as I said above.
 However the bass does make the upper frequencies to “pop out less”.
 Mids stay neutral in terms of position or slightly steps back, though I wouldn’t particularly consider it much to be veiled but would rather say it’s about the hugeness.
-Vocals fills to the back of the head as well as the phase itself feeling to be darn large.
+Vocals fill to the back of the head as well as the phase itself feeling to be darn large.
 Zombie does a nice job with female vocals but definitely not ideal if you’re into thin feminine style voices.

 Highs take a step back with a relatively smaller quantity.
-Though the textures are crisp and does a nice job highlighting the smallest details and treble reverbs.
+Though the textures are crisp and do a nice job highlighting the smallest details and treble reverbs.
 It’s amazing how the dynamic driver manages to stay coherent with the 8 balanced armatures from bottom to top.
-Trebles are also warm so doesn’t feel much cool in temperature, so the purpose for the treble here is more about enjoying the fatigue-free treble details rather than being refreshing.
-Scales for the staging and headroom are hands down one of the best I’ve tried along with the Nerva-X. Separation is nice, however it doesn’t get drastic to the point where it ruins the coherency of the sound.
+Trebles are also warm so doesn’t feel much cooler in temperature, so the purpose for the treble here is more about enjoying the fatigue-free treble details rather than being refreshing.
+Scales for the staging and headroom are hands down one of the best I’ve tried along with the Nerva-X. Separation is nice, however, it doesn’t get drastic to the point where it ruins the coherency of the sound.

 Large speakers packed in your ears

 Rhapsodio quoted their Zombie to be “opening a new benchmark to hybrid IEMs” and I thoroughly agree.
-Not only Zombie demonstrates how to properly tune a hybrid setup with its coherent and harmonic sound, it also solved the phase cancelling problem in a quite interesting way.
+Not only Zombie demonstrates how to properly tune a hybrid setup with its coherent and harmonic sound, but it also solved the phase canceling problem in a quite interesting way.
 Zombie is possibly one of the most coherent sounding hybrid IEM packed with such amount of drivers and was much surprised about it.
-It’s huge speaker-like sound gives an unexpected side-effect where other IEMs feel scanty after tuning into the Zombie for a while.
+Its huge speaker-like sound gives an unexpected side-effect where other IEMs feel scanty after tuning into the Zombie for a while.
 Having a great experience with Zombie, it seems like I must experience other Rhapsodio IEMs.
 Looking much forward to see how Rhapsodio would be maturing their brand as well as their products.